-All code for analysis and figure generation is available at https://github.com/pachterlab/CP_2021.
+All code for analysis and figure generation is available at https://github.com/pachterlab/CP\2021.
 The SplitsTree4 program was used to run Neighbor-Net and to create the split networks displayed in Figures 1, 2 and 4.
+Python code is also provided to implement all Neighbor-Net calculations and vote analyses without use of the SplitsTree4 GUI.